LouieOHagan/Simple-Weather-Website/README.md

 - ~~Add OG meta titles and descriptions~~ - **Implemented 20/03/20**
 - ~~Look into :placeholder text colour not working on Microsoft Edge~~ - **Implemented & Fixed 21/03/20**
 - ~~Add / Redo comments on all files to ensure files are easy to navigate through and to understand~~ - **Implemented 22/03/20**
-- ~~Seperate ifError code in to functions and also seperate function for removing error to clean up search function~~ - **Implemented 21/03/20**
+- ~~Separate ifError code into functions and also separate function for removing error to clean up search function~~ - **Implemented 21/03/20**
-- ~~Look in to issue on Safari browser of times not showing up and showing Undefinded Nan:00~~ - **Implemented & Fixed 21/03/20**
+- ~~Look into issue on Safari browser of times not showing up and showing Undefined Nan:00~~ - **Implemented & Fixed 21/03/20**
 - Add help section or popup to better explain search system and format
 - ~~Convert all units from px to rem in css~~ - **Implemented 22/03/20**
 - Add titles to easily distinguish what each card and carousel are for, better UX.